MartinDM/Risk-Insights-Visualiser/README.md

 - **Reverse Geocoding** - Automatically fetch and display address information from coordinates
 - **Data Tables** - TanStack Table with sorting, filtering, and row selection
 - **Monorepo Architecture** - Shared UI components, TypeScript configs, and ESLint rules
+- **Single & Multi Map Views** - Switch between a single-person map and a multi-person map to compare locations
+- **Profile Modals** - Open an individual's profile with richer details directly from the map/table
+- **DOB Range Filter** - Filter table rows by date of birth using a calendar range picker

 ## Project Structure